keystonejs/keystone/docs/pages/docs/context/db-items.md

 ---
 title: "Database"
-description: "Keystone’s database API is a programmatic API for running CRUD operations against the internal GraphQL resolvers in your system.
+description: "Keystone's database API is a programmatic API for running CRUD operations against the internal GraphQL resolvers in your system.
 It bypasses the GraphQL Server itself, invoking resolver functions directly."
 ---

 The database API provides a programmatic API for running CRUD operations against the internal GraphQL resolvers in your system.